What type of environment does John F. Kennedy Catholic School provide?

 Tutoring and extra help is available to those students who need extra support, and special enrichment activities are available for those students excelling.
 One of the unique characteristics of JFK is that many activities that might be just in a Talented and Gifted program in other buildings are either required of or open to all students at JFK.
-Mock Trial at JFK, for example, is open to every student in grades 6-8.
-Lego League is active in multiple grades and we have even had a JFK student who was the national winner in past speech contests.

 What are the hours of the school day and is there a before or after school program?